HadiMalik12/pokemon-knn/README.md

 ## Description

 This repository contains a Python script for analyzing a Pokemon dataset.
 It loads the data, conducts data cleaning tasks such as filling missing values, and performs exploratory data analysis (EDA) including checking for duplicates and null values.
-Additionally, it features label encoding and utilizes the K-nearest neighbors (KNN) model for predicting Pokemon legendary status, acheiving 97% accuracy with 9 nearest neighbors.
+Additionally, it features label encoding and utilizes the K-nearest neighbors (KNN) machine learning algorithm for predicting Pokemon legendary status, acheiving 97% accuracy with 9 nearest neighbors.

 ## Usage